 What do Benedict Cumberbatch, Idris Elba, Jamie Oliver, Lulu and Stephen Fry have in common?
 They are Prince’s Trust Ambassadors.
 With the help of people like this, the Trust has become the UK’s leading youth charity, offering a range of opportunities including training, personal development, business start-up support, mentoring and advice.
-The Prince’s Trust supports 13 to 30 year olds who are unemployed and those struggling at school and at risk of exclusion.
+The Prince’s Trust support 13 to 30 year olds who are unemployed and those struggling at school and at risk of exclusion.

-The Prince’s Trust has found itself extensively using Gavurin Reporting™.
-Whenever a Trust member of staff visits a funding organisation, she or he takes with them a brief analysis of the local area to inform the discussion and any bid in preparation.
-G-View is also permitting The Prince’s Trust Press Office to respond to journalists’ questions in minutes rather than hours and to create regular columns for local newspapers easily.
+The Prince’s Trust has found itself using Gavurin Reporting extensively.
+When a Trust representative meets with a funding body, they present an analysis of the local area to inform the discussion and any bid in preparation.
+Gavurin Analytics allows The Prince’s Trust Press Office to respond to journalists’ questions in minutes rather than hours and to create regular columns for local newspapers easily.

-All of this has been achieved in 12 months – making this one of the speediest technology implementations in The Prince’s Trust history.
+Gavurin’s Analytics and Reporting capability is truly embedded in The Prince’s Trust and is changing the culture of the organisation, making it more data friendly and better validated.
+All of this has been achieved in under 12 months, making it one of the speediest technology implementations in The Prince’s Trust history.

 Operational Improvements: The Trust’s people are more confident and skilled in working with data and analytics.
 They make better decisions which drives better outcomes.

 Measurement of Impact: Clear and well understood metrics are used throughout the Trust to plan, execute, communicate and evaluate work, both internally and externally.

 Better Outcomes for Young People: 45,672 young people were helped into work in 2015/16 – one of the Trust’s best ever results, visible in a nationwide trend.